 English for Academic Purposes (EAP) Courses for Graduate Students: The core of the ELI’s offerings consists of a full range of credit-bearing English for Academic Purposes courses for international graduate students in all U-M schools and colleges.
 In the fall and winter semesters, ELI offers over 30 EAP courses, which students take concurrently with their graduate coursework.
 Our EAP curriculum incorporates the findings of the latest research in discourse and genre analysis in order to provide students with the linguistic and communicative skills they need to become effective, fully-participating members of the academic community at U-M and to excel in their academic and professional careers in the future.

-Teacher Training: ESL/EFL teacher education courses which prepare undergraduates to teach English to nonnative speakers in local communities or abroad.
-These courses provide prospective teachers with a solid foundation in the principles of second language acquisition and approaches to second langauge teaching.
+ESL/EFL Teacher Education: ESL/EFL teacher preparation courses which prepare undergraduates to teach English to nonnative speakers in local communities or abroad.
+These courses provide prospective teachers with a foundation in the principles of second language acquisition and approaches to second langauge teaching.
 They also incorporate a strong focus on service learning in order to encourage the development of a reflective, socially-engaged teaching practice.

 Summer Intensive Programs: Full-time summer intensive programs for students who have been accepted into degree programs at the University of Michigan or other US institutions of higher education.
 We currently offer three programs: English for Academic Purposes, English for Business Studies, and English for Legal Studies.